SunilSyal/Angular-Tutorials/02 - component/README.md

 3) Update the categories array and use 5 items in it
 4) Update test cases to detect the number of categories
 5) Use category with no item in it and check that element is not generated in DOM.
+6) Write test cases to check the method written in class

 ## Development server